 Though Please Look After Mom was an international bestseller by a South Korean novelist, I didn’t care for the lackluster title or the parts that were overstated.
 But the well-painted portrait of a mother who goes missing redeemed the read plenty.
 She is a prototype of wife and mother from every culture since the dawn of time.
 We see the heart of the invisible woman.

 So-nyo, an elderly mother of four grown children, vanishes in the Seoul subways.
-Her husband hurries ahead in the crowd, impatient as always, and in a moment of disbelief the subway door shuts their hands apart, pulling the car away with him.
-The novel is a rotary of voices – of the children and husband who search for her in despair while thinking back in shame at the woman they never had really looked at.
+Her husband hurries ahead in the crowd, characteristically impatient, and in a moment of disbelief the subway door shuts their hands apart, pulling the car away with him.
+The novel is a rotary of voices – of the children and husband who search for her in despair while thinking back in shame at the woman they realize they had never seen.

 Hyong-chol, the eldest child, thinks back on the time his father brought into their village shack a woman to live with him, with the family.
 Naturally, So-nyo left the house.
 Trying to buy her way into the hearts of the kids, the Other Woman carefully packed their lunch, even to top it with the fried egg, then a luxury.
 Hyong-chol not only didn’t eat it, but made his siblings bury their lunchbox.
 The Other Woman went on to buy them new containers that kept their rice warm.
 The son refused to renounce the food strike.